 Intel® technologies' features and benefits depend on system configuration and may require enabled hardware, software or service activation.
 Performance varies depending on system configuration.
-No computer system can be absolutely secure.
+No product or component can be absolutely secure.
 Check with your system manufacturer or retailer or learn more at https://www.intel.co.uk.

 No computer system can provide absolute security.
 Requires an Intel® Identity Protection Technology-enabled system, including an enabled Intel® processor, enabled chipset, firmware, software, and Intel integrated graphics (in some cases) and participating website/service.
 Intel assumes no liability for lost or stolen data and/or systems or any resulting damages.
 Consult your system manufacturer and/or software vendor for more information.